What you might be missing: Opportunities for small businesses

 The US Small Business Administration kicked off National Small Business Week on April 29 in honor of all the small but mighty companies across the country.
 It’s a week that shines a spotlight on small business owners and employees.
 Which make up over half of working Americans.

-Running a small business can be rewarding but it has its own set of challenges – one of which is limited time and resources.
+Running a small business can be rewarding but it has its own set of challenges.
+One of which is limited time and resources.
 It’s tough to do it all.
-For those wanting to take their small business to the next level, here are 3 opportunities worth trying.
+For those wanting to take their small businesses to the next level.
+Here are 3 opportunities worth trying.

 A personalized customer experience is a fast-growing business trend in 2018.
 Customers are demanding a unique experience (from service to retail) if you want their brand loyalty and business.
 Forbes reported on this growing change: “people want experiences that are actually relevant to them.”
 That means one-size fits all service won’t work.

 Personalization can be integrated into everything from sales to product training to communications.
 When you’re a small business, it’s hard to find time to tailor your service.
 But it’s becoming more and more necessary for long-term success.

 Having the right software can help you save time incorporating more personalization into your business plan.
 For example, our Mobile Office Manager includes an Opportunities feature that allows technicians in the field to submit potential recommendations for your current elevator customers.
 You could then have a sales rep follow up with them with personalized recommendations to improve their products.
 A personal call or email from your sales rep could lead to a much bigger return on investment.
 Than a generic communication on the latest products or services.
 That may or may not be relevant for that customer.